mkuthan/mkuthan.github.io/_posts/2015-03-01-spark-unit-testing.md

 ## Spark Streaming test

 Spark Streaming transformations are much more complex to test.
-The full control over clock is needed to manually manage batches, slides and windows.
+Full control over the clock is needed to manually manage batches, slides and windows.
-Without controlled clock you would end up with complex tests with many `Thread.sleeep` calls.
+Without a controlled clock you would end up with complex tests with many `Thread.sleeep` calls.
 And the test execution would take ages.
-The only downside is that you will not have extra time for coffee during tests execution.
+The only downside is that you will not have extra time for coffee during test execution.

 Spark Streaming provides necessary abstraction over system clock, `ManualClock` class.
 Unfortunately `ManualClock` class is declared as package private.
 Some hack is needed.